Note: PS4 Review code provided by Degica Games.

 Genre: Anime, (2D) Fighting, Yuri (A little bit)

-G-Rating: Good, so long as the player goes online or has friends who like anime fighters.
+G-Rating: Okay-Good, so long as the player goes online or has friends who like anime fighters.

 Normally I would post the plot summary here but that is a good lead-in to the first thing players need to know about the game, its lack of single player content.
 What I mean is the game features the bare minimum of fighting games nowadays.
 That being Arcade, Versus, Online, Training and Challenge Modes (Found in Training Mode).
 There is no Time Attack, Survival or extensive Story Mode.
 Arcade is technically the old-school 9 battle method of telling character stories during intro and outro cut scenes featuring head portraits of the characters and each girl having their own reason for fighting; be it to prove one’s strength, loyalty/love for their leader, go on a personal journey or search for medicine.
 The cut scenes are lighthearted, similar to the anime, so do not expect thought provoking drama by any means.